mike632t/x11-calc/README.md

 ### Compiling

-To  build the simulator on Linux check that you have all the  prerequisites installed  then  download the source code from github and unzip it  (a  new folder  will  be created to automatically).
+To  build the simulator check that you have all the prerequisites installed then download the source code from github and unzip it (this will created a new directory automatically).

 e.g:
 ```